eggplants/mice-behavior-tracking/README.md

   - AVI(color or monochrome)
 - Available on Python 3.9 or more
 - (Based on not machine learning but image processing)
+- *Note: Currently only works with black rats*

 ## Binaries (Windows, Mac, Linux)